mrs4ndman/cheatsheets/nvim-tmux.md

 - ya<delimiter> = Yanks with the same selection as va would do
 - viw = Selects in visual mode the whole word, doesn't care about positioning
 - viW = Same as viw but selects all text until there are whitespaces
-- o = Transfers your cursor to the top or bottom of the current visual selection
+- o = Alternates your cursor between the top / bottom of the current visual selection
 - vap & dap = They select / delete paragraphs AND the contiguous whitespace
 - vip & dip = They select / delete only the insides of the paragraphs